Early access to your super

 Mortgage

 If a lender threatens to sell your home because you have fallen behind on repayments, you may be able to get an early release of super to ensure that you don’t lose your home.
-You will only be eligible if:

-- It’s your main home
+- Must be your main home.

-- You’re legally responsible for the mortgage
+- You're legally responsible for the mortgage.

 Disability